refractionPOINT/lce_doc/docs/dr.md

 ##### Stateful

-###### Process Level

-Generally the D&R rules operate in a stateless fashion, meaning a rule operates on one event at a time and either matches or doesn't.
+Generally the D&R rules operate in a stateless fashion, meaning a rule operates on one event at a time, and either matches or doesn't.

 To be able to perform D&R rules across events to detect more complex behaviors, you can use the `with child` and `with descendant` parameters.
 Note that those parameters can ONLY be specified on a rule operator specifying the `event: NEW_PROCESS` since they only